vibrant-data-labs/openmappr-OLD/README.md

 We will cover both the approaches one by one

 ## Docker Setup

+You can use Docker to install openMappr locally on your machine, or on a remote machine (e.g., AWS EC2).
+Note that if you install it locally on your laptop, you will have all the main functionality *except* you wil not be able to publish and share the interactive visualization with others.

 - Install `docker` and `docker-compose`.
 Go to the official website and follow the instructions for your OS
 - Build the services by running the following command in the terminal from the project's root directory